 The inscription reads: "To the goddess Hludana, the fishing contractors, when Quintus Valerius Secundus acted as tenant, fulfilled their vow willingly and deservedly."

 Thirdly, the matres Frisiavae.
 Known from an altar stone found in the town of Wissen, halfway between Cologne and Frankfurt.
 How it ended all the way up there, we have not got the foggiest idea.
 Certainly no territory of Frisian influence anymore.
+Had it something to do with the early-medieval Frisian Rhine Skippers?

 Lastly, fifthly, we mention the gods worshiped by Frisians known from votive inscriptions found all the way in northern Britain.
 These gods were not worshiped by your average Frisian.
 They were mercenaries in the Roman Army fighting in Britannia, and who were deployed at Hadrian’s Wall.
 The goddesses they worshiped were the two Alaisiagae, named Baudihillia and Friagabis.
-Read our blog post Frisian mercenaries in the Roman Army to read more in depth about these soldiers of fortune.
+Go to our blog post Frisian Mercenaries in the Roman Army to read more in depth about these soldiers of fortune.
 Casually, these mercenaries also erected a pillar dedicated to the god of the thing.
-The thing being the Germanic assembly, also known as tingding or þing.
+The thing being the Germanic assembly, also known as ting, ding or þing.
 The inscription of the Frisians happens to be the oldest written attestation of the name thing.
-Check our blog post Well, the Thing is... to learn more about these soldiers with a democratic nature.
+Check our blog post Well, the Thing is… to learn more about these soldiers with a democratic nature.

-The picture of these ‘Frisian’ gods is that these were deities, goddesses, women.
+The picture of these ‘Frisian’ gods is that these were deities, goddesses, or women.
 This fits nicely with what we know from other native Germanic-Celtic gods during the Roman Period, namely that they were all feminine.
 This is consistent with what Tacitus wrote about the specific powers attributed to women as well, as mentioned above.

 On some of these rituals we know that they were still being practiced by the Frisian people in the Early Middle Ages.
 It was the seventh-century Saint Wulfram of Fontenelle, Archbishop of Sens, who pleaded with the heathen King Radbod of Frisia not to perform human sacrifices.
-A king described as the Enemy of Christ, and as homo omni fera crudelior et omni lapide durior meaning 'a human being more savage than any wild beast and harder than any stone'.
-The killing was executed either by hanging, or by tying someone up at a pole in the sea during ebb tide to let him or her drown slowly, after being castrated beforehand too.
+A king described as the Enemy of Christ, and as homo omni fera crudelior et omni lapide durior meaning ‘a human being more savage than any wild beast and harder than any stone’.
+The killing was executed either by hanging, or by tying someone up at a pole in the sea during ebb tide to let him or her drown slowly, after being castrated beforehand, too.
 The practice of drowning is also documented as a punishment in the already mentioned Lex Frisionum, where tying up someone to a pole to be drowned by the rising sea was a punishment for sacrilege of temples.
 Therefore, not a sacrifice per se, but a legitimate punishment (from the Frisian point of view).

 By the way, Saint Wulfram is also known from the famous failed baptism of King Radbod.
 For this piece of history read our blog post Finally, King Redbad made his point in the European Commission – via Facebook.

-In addition, as explained above, besides human sacrifice, the in origin pagan practice of casting lots survived Christianization as well and was practiced in the Early Middle Ages too.
+In addition, as explained above, besides human sacrifice, the in origin pagan practice of casting lots survived Christianization as well and was practiced in the Early Middle Ages, too.

-2. What about those grooves?
+What about those grooves?

-The second ring was the flanks or slopes of the terp itself, which were used for cultivating growing crops and cutting grass sods for construction.
-In addition, the flanks were used to place sheds on for crafts like weaving, blacksmithing, clay pottery production, and alike.
+The second ring was the flanks or slopes of the terp itself, which were used for cultivating crops and cutting grass sods for construction.
+In addition, the flanks were used to place sheds for crafts like weaving, blacksmithing, clay pottery production, and alike.

-From the truly beautiful terp village of Westeremden in the province of Groningen, a stick of yew-wood has been preserved carrying the runic inscription ᚩᛈᚻᚳᛗᚢᛡᛥᚪᛞᚪᚳᛗᛚᚢᚦ ᚹIᛗᛟᛥ ᚳᚻᚦᚢᚴᚾ IᚹIᚩᚳᚢᛈᛞᚢᚿᚪᛚᛖ.
-For those who do not read runes, it says: "At the homestead stays good fortune; may it also grow near the yew on the terp; Wimœd owns this" (Looijenga 2003).
+From the truly beautiful terp village of Westeremden in the province of Groningen, a stick of yew wood has been preserved carrying the runic inscription ᚩᛈᚻᚳᛗᚢᛡᛥᚪᛞᚪᚳᛗᛚᚢᚦ ᚹIᛗᛟᛥ ᚳᚻᚦᚢᚴᚾ IᚹIᚩᚳᚢᛈᛞᚢᚿᚪᛚᛖ.
+For those who do not read Anglo-Frisian runes, it says: “at the homestead stays good fortune | may it also grow near the yew on the terp | Wimœd owns this” (Looijenga 2003).
 It seems offerings with runes were made when a house or other building was built.
-Comparable in a way to the still living practice of the meiboom 'May tree' in the Netherlands.
+Comparable in a way to the still-living practice of the meiboom ‘May tree’ in the Netherlands.
 A meiboom is a tree branch with leaves attached to the roof when a house is being constructed and has reached its highest point.

-From the already radiant patterns of the tidal marshlands, now let's turn to the circular barrier model of defence.
-This time we take you go through the force fields from the inside out.
+From the already radiant patterns of the tidal marshlands, now let’s turn to the circular barrier model of defence.
+This time we take you through the force fields from the inside out.

 first line of defence

 The first ring was the house, its walls and its doors.
 Underneath the poles supporting the roof and door frames, deposits were placed.
-These could be, for example, animal bones, terra sigillata and small pots with, perhaps, food offerings placed in it.
-Additionally, often at the base of the walls of the house, skulls of cows, horses and dogs were placed (see image below).
+These could be, for example, animal bones, terra sigillata, and small pots with, perhaps, food offerings placed in them.
+Additionally, often at the base of the walls of the house, skulls of cows, horses, and dogs were placed (see image below).
+Other deposits found during excavations of terps are locks of hair.
+These locks might also have been part of rites of passage, for example, a boy turning into a man or warrior, or a girl turning into a woman and, therefore, not part of the energy-giving rituals for the force field.

 second line of defence

+The second imaginary circle was created immediately around the house.
+Indeed, this was done by digging grooves or furrows.
+Besides, these ditches probably functioned as little channels to collect water.
+Rainwater fell from the roof into these grooves and led to central fresh water wells and basins.
 The same grooves also functioned as protection against evil spirits.
-Collecting rainwater was vital for the terp dwellers, since fresh water was often scarce on the salt marshes.
-The Roman Pliny the Elder wrote already in the first century AD about these water pits - read our blog post Shipwrecked people of the salt marshes.
+Collecting rainwater was vital for the terp dwellers since fresh water was often scarce on the salt marshes.
+The Roman Pliny the Elder wrote in the first century AD about these water pits – read our blog post Shipwrecked People of the Salt Marshes.

 third line of defence